European Commission Requirements for Marketing Medical Devices in a No-deal Brexit Scenario

 The European Commission has published new recommendations in Q&A format for obtaining CE Mark certification and placing industrial products including medical devices on the European market in the event of a no-deal Brexit.

 On January22, 2018 the European Commission published a Notice to Stakeholders regarding the withdrawal of the UK from the European Union (EU) (i.e., Brexit).
 The notice made clear that Brexit would have a significant impact on access to medical devices manufactured, imported and/or certified in the UK to the Single Market.
 More recently, on February 1, 2019 the European Commission has issued a Q&A document regarding the certification and placing on the market of industrial products.
 This document is only applicable if a no-deal Brexit situation comes to pass, in which case there will be no (transitional) arrangements.
-Unless the UK accepts an agreement with the EU, this will happen at midnight on March 29, 2019.

 The concept of “placing on the market”